luciobj/Wallapp-backend/README.md

 ```
 ## Usage

 After starting the server, you can try all the functionalities of this API by using an 'API Client' such as `Insomnia` or `Postman`.
+A file with Insomnia configuration for this API is available in the repository.

 This API is designed to be used by this front-end application [here](https://github.com/luciobj/wallapp-frontend).
 So you can also consider installing and running it if you want to see how everything works together.